-As the gay son of farmer, Harvest is a movie that should have spoken to me – or at least if it was going to speak to anyone, it should have been me.
+As the gay son of a farmer, Harvest is a movie that should have spoken to me – or at least if it was going to speak to anyone, it should have been me.
 Sadly though it didn’t.

 The film is set on a large industrial farming operation on the very edge of Berlin.
 The farm takes in interns who learn the ropes and do exams to become fully qualified farmers (and yes, whilst not compulsory, you can indeed take exams to be a farmer – in fact you can take entire degrees in it).
-Jakob (Lukas Steltner) is one of the interns and while the bosses are happy with his work (despite the fact he spend a lot of time slacking off), he’s struggling with the studies.
+Jakob (Lukas Steltner) is one of the interns and while the bosses are happy with his work (despite the fact he spend a lot of time slacking off), he’s struggling with his studies.

 Marko (Kai-Michael Müller) comes onto the farm as a new intern, having decided he’d prefer agriculture to banking.
 As Marko learns about farming, he also sparks up a friendship with Jakob, which eventually leads to something more and a potential relationship.